Saurabh-Singh-55/Snowgenie/README.md

 ## 🖥️ How it Works

-- **Streamlit UI (`App.py`)**: Modern chat interface with real-time status indicators
+- **Streamlit UI (`App.py`)**: Modern chat interface with real-time status indicators and schema cache management
 - **LLM Server (`LLM_server.py`)**: Integrates with Google Gemini AI for natural language processing and SQL generation
-- **MCP Server (`Snow_MCP_server.py`)**: Exposes database tools (list tables, describe schema, run queries) to the AI agent
+- **MCP Server (`Snow_MCP_server.py`)**: Exposes database tools using cached schema for efficiency
+- **Schema Cache (`SnowMCP_initialize.py`)**: Builds and maintains local cache of database structure
 - **Google Gemini AI**: Cloud-based language model providing superior reasoning and code generation
-- **Snowflake**: Direct connection to your Snowflake data warehouse
+- **Snowflake**: Direct connection to your Snowflake data warehouse for data queries only

 ### Architecture Flow:
 1. User asks question in natural language
 2. Gemini AI analyzes the question and available database tools
-3. AI calls appropriate tools to understand schema and data
+3. AI uses cached schema for database exploration (no Snowflake compute used)
-4. AI generates and executes SQL queries
+4. AI generates optimized SQL queries using schema understanding
+5. Only actual data queries use Snowflake compute resources
-5. Results are formatted and presented to user with reasoning
+6. Results are formatted and presented to user with reasoning

 ---